esartor/merlot/Merlot/docs-source/index.rst

 Welcome to Merlot's documentation!
 ==================================

-Merlot is a web based project management software written in Python using the `Grok <http://grok.zope.org>`_ web development framework.
+Merlot is a web-based project management software written in Python using the `Grok <http://grok.zope.org>`_ web development framework.

 Merlot is under development, but it currently allows you to: